OutlierVentures/Stop-Bluffing/README.md

 ### Available Datasets

-Should you chose not to record your own data, there are two relevant datasets available.
+Should you chose not to record your own data, there are a few relevant datasets available.

+#### SASE-FE Dataset

+The [SASE-FE dataset](https://icv.tuit.ut.ee/sase-fe-database.html) contains video data for 50 participants.
+There are 12 videos of each participant representing 6 basic emotions (anger, happiness, sadness, disgust, contempt, surprise), both expressing genuine and unfelt emotions.

+Elicitation of genuine emotions was achieved by showing participants videos intended to induce the relevant affective state.
+For false expressions, participants were asked to display an emotion different to the one intended to be elicited by the video.

 #### Extended Cohn-Kande Dataset (CK+)